pauldahacker/libft/README.md

 It aims to introduce the standard, most useful functions in C programming by having students implement them.

-Students are then required to only use their own "libft" library when coding C projects at 42.
+Students are then required to only use this "libft" library when coding C projects at 42.

 **Mandatory Part** (100 points):